 These free, interactive, middle-school science lesson plans help students learn about their water footprint and understand why conserving water resources is so important.

 Lesson 1: Water Footprints and the Value of Water Resources

-This lesson gives students an in-depth understanding of key water issues.
-They learn about water resources and water footprints, then use the water calculator to analyze their direct and virtual water consumption.
-Students get a foundation of knowledge and learn why they should care about protecting water resources, which makes it easier for them to make a fundamental shift in attitude about their water use.
+In the first middle-school lesson plan, students gain an in-depth understanding of key water issues by viewing a presentation about water resources and water footprints.
+Then they use the water calculator to analyze their direct and virtual water use.
+They get a foundation of knowledge and learn why they should care about protecting water resources at home and on their school campus.
+This makes it easier for them to shift their attitudes about their own water use.